Getting Started

 Container runtime

-of it it benefits the distribution or scaling of apps.
-By default, only ReadWriteOnce
+of it, it largely benefits the distribution and scaling of apps.
+By default, only ReadWriteOnce is enabled.

 Connectivity